omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 ```
 [Alice --(10 USDT)--> Bob] ==(Bob has two channels)== [Bob --(10 USDT)--> Carol] ==(Carol has two channels)== [Carol --(10 USDT)--> David]

-[A B] stands for the channel built by A and B
+[A, USDT, B] stands for the channel built by A and B, funded by USDT.
 ```

 Alice transfers 10 USDT to Bob inside the `[Alice Bob]` channel, then Bob transfers 10 USDT to Carol inside the `[Bob Carol]` channel, and finally Carol 10 USDT to David in `[Bob Carol]`.